-- 3.3.1 The Intervention team is chaired by the Director of Student Services.
+- 3.3.1 The Intervention team is chaired by the Assistant Director (Mental Health), Student Services.
 The Intervention team involves a core of:

-- Student Services

-- Occupational Health

-- Head of Wellbeing and Mediation

 - Chaplaincy

-- Corporate Communications

 - Environmental, Health and Safety Services

+- Fife Health and Social Care Partnership

+- NHS

+- Nightline

+- Occupational Health

+- Police

 - Security Services

-- A specialist NHS representative

-- A third sector agency representative
+- Student Services

 - 3.3.2 The Intervention team manages crisis interactions at the point where individuals are seriously planning suicide or have made an attempt.
 In most but not all cases, such